Majority of us have always considered “ Cash ” as the key liquidity factor. And why shouldn’t we?? Afterall Cash is the King!!

 The only instrument where you can park your funds even for a day and earn something on it.
 This something can range between 6% – 7.5%.
 The instruments where liquid funds are invested are safe because those instruments are with high credit ranking & most importantly one gets the benefit of diversification.
 Though it’s rare but still a possibility that bank might shut down and an individual can get only 1 lac as insurance money in return of loss as per RBI rules irrespective of the deposited amount saved in Banks.
 However, in liquid fund, the diversification acts like a shield for the risk involved because the investment is diversified amongst various market instruments.

 Technological development has changed the old methods of processing the application.
 Now different fund houses have their mobile application one can easily purchase or do redemption on it.

 For Example :

-– DSP Blackrock and Reliance Mutual Fund have feature of instant redemption where an individual can instantly redeem as high as Rs.2 Lac.
+– DSP Blackrock and Reliance Mutual Fund have a feature of instant redemption where an individual can instantly redeem as high as Rs.2 Lac.

-Now, there might be some concerning doubts whether Liquid Funds outmatches savings account.
-Lot of aspects in detail can surely be discussed with your financial planner, however me being one of them I would say yes there is a little risk factor corresponding through liquid funds but irrespective of it most definitely an unconventional yet better substitute to Savings and fixed deposit accounts because of no lock-in period and higher returns compared.
+Now, there might be some concerning doubts about whether Liquid Funds outmatches savings account.
+A lot of aspects in detail can surely be discussed with your financial planner, however me being one of them I would say yes there is a little risk factor corresponding through liquid funds but irrespective of it most definitely an unconventional yet better substitute to Savings and fixed deposit accounts because of no lock-in period and higher returns compared.

-Okay readers, so you figure it out with your financial planner what is the ideal way for you to earn the returns and for everything else Money Anna is always there!
+Okay, readers, so you figure it out with your financial planner what is the ideal way for you to earn the returns and for everything else, Money Anna is always there!